10 Hygiea: Discovery

-Annibale de Gasparis discovered Hygiea on 12 April 1849.

 Hygiea was discovered on the evening of 12 April 1849 by Italian astronomer Annibale de Gasparis at the Astronomical Observatory of Capodimonte in Naples, Italy.
 On that night he was using the observatory's Reichenbach equatorial telescope (Note: The Reichenbach equatorial telescope was the smaller of the Capodimonte Observatory's two equatorial telescopes, with an objective lens diameter of 8.3 cm and focal length of 120 cm.
 The Reichenbach equatorial telescope was located in the northern dome of the observatory.) to observe a section of the sky in the 12th hour of right ascension, as part of his larger project of cataloguing stars along the ecliptic up to the 14th apparent magnitude.
 While comparing his observations to the Berlin Academy's star chart, (Note: The Berlin Academy star chart, which was published in years between 1830 and 1859, was compiled by a collaboration of astronomers who were each allotted a section of the sky spanning one hour of right ascension.
 The stars in the 12th (XXII) hour of right ascension were charted by Carl August von Steinheil, whose map aided de Gasparis's discovery of Hygiea.) de Gasparis noticed a starlike object between magnitude 9 and 10 which was not recorded before.
 (Note: Hygiea was located at the 12th hour of right ascension in the sky at the time of its discovery.)
 Although poor weather prevented further observations for a few days, de Gasparis reobserved the object on 14 and 17 April and confirmed it had moved between these dates.

 Judging by how much the object had moved, de Gasparis concluded it must be another new planet (Note: Asteroids were referred to as "planets" at the time of Hygiea's discovery.
 These would eventually be recategorized as "minor planets".) between the orbit of Mars and Jupiter.
 De Gasparis announced his discovery to Erasmo Fabri Scarpellini, secretary of the Correspondenza Scientifica bulletin at Rome, Italy, who in turn passed on the news to Heinrich Christian Schumacher, who published it in the Astronomische Nachrichten journal on 11 May 1849.
 Hygiea was the first asteroid discovered by de Gasparis and the tenth asteroid discovered in history.
 He would later discover another six asteroids between 1850 and 1853 and two more during the 1860s.